KuwaLee/PO-Revision-Date-Updater/README.md

 > - `${file}` or `r'${file}'` can be replace by absolute path.
 >
 > - `timezone`, For example can be like `Asia/Taipei`.
+>
+> - Can be used with any case that editing .po, if `"Report-Msgid-Bugs-To: \n"` presents.

 4. Enjoy!